 Our policy commitment to preventing slavery and human trafficking is underpinned and supported by the following:

 Our approach to assessing and managing risk

 We assess risk in our supply chain through consultations with relevant internal stakeholders.
-Risk factors include: the location of the supplier, the nature / type of the goods or services provided, the level of control we have over the supplier, the levels of corporate governance demonstrated by the supplier and the supplier’s own supply chain.
+Risk factors include: the location of the supplier, the nature / type of the goods or services provided, the level of control we have over the supplier, our perception of the supplier’s level of corporate governance - both in relation to its own activities and its supply chain.

 Following this consultation process we have assessed our exposure to the risk of slavery and human trafficking as low for the following reasons: